FOCUS-Google stymies media companies from chipping away at its data dominance

 "When Google harvests that data and enriches their profiles, Google could be seen as bleeding publishers dry one drop at a time," said Adrien Thil, chief privacy officer at Smart, which competes with Google in publisher software.

 Media companies must share revenue with Google to access the unparalleled number of advertiser clients it attracts with its data.
-Globally, publishers' share of Google ad revenue has fallen in half to 16% over the last decade, according to a paper released this month by Dina Srinivasan, an antitrust consultant to News Corp.
+Globally, publishers' share of Google ad revenue has fallen in half to 16% over the last decade, according to a paper released this month by Yale University antitrust fellow Dina Srinivasan, who also consults for News Corp.

 ((paresh.dave@thomsonreuters.com; 415-565-1302;))